I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 Symptom: Lip sync gradually falls out of sync with audio after 5-10 minutes of continuous conversation.

-Why it happens: Clock drift between the Web Audio API playback timeline and the Rive animation timeline.
+Why it happens: Clock drift between the audio playback timeline and the Rive animation timeline.
 Small timing differences accumulate over minutes.

 High Latency on First Response